neondatabase/website/content/docs/functions/window-lag.md

 ### Correctness

 The `lag` function relates each row in the result set to a previous row in the same window frame.
-If the window frame is not explicitly defined, the default frame is the entire partition or result set.
+If the window frame is not explicitly defined, the default frame is the entire result set.
 Make sure to specify the correct `ORDER BY` and `PARTITION BY` clauses to ensure the desired behavior.

 ### Performance implications

 Window functions like `lag` perform calculations across a set of rows defined by the `OVER` clause.
-This can be computationally expensive, especially for large datasets or complex window definitions.
+This can be computationally expensive for large datasets or complex window definitions.

 To optimize performance, make sure to:
 - Include an `ORDER BY` clause in the `OVER` clause to avoid sorting the entire dataset.